francois-rd/coma/docs/source/tutorials/intro.rst

     $ python main.py greet
     Hello World!

-The only difference is that, by default, ``coma`` serializes the config to a YAML file in the current working directory:
+The only difference is that, by default, ``coma`` serializes the config object to a YAML file in the current working directory:

 .. code-block:: console